sunsmarterjie/iTPN/README.md

 | Fast-iTPN-B| 85 | IN.1K |CLIP-L|512/16|Y|**88.75%**|[baidu]()/[google]() | N/A |
 | Fast-iTPN-L| 312 |IN.1K |CLIP-L|640/16|N|**89.5%**|[baidu]()/[google]() | N/A |

-All the pre-trained Fast-iTPN models are available now! **The tiny/small/base scale models report the best performance on ImageNet-1K as far as we know.** Use them for your own tasks!
+All the pre-trained Fast-iTPN models are available now (passward: itpn) ! **The tiny/small/base scale models report the best performance on ImageNet-1K as far as we know.** Use them for your own tasks!

 ***30/May/2023***